 Ski or snowboard goggles: This type of lens offers a much wider field of vision and are able to be worn with a helmet or without one.
 The lens tint on these is crucial for combating glare and improving contrast when driving on snow-covered surfaces, allowing a rider to clearly see any troughs and bumps up ahead.

-MTB goggles: The majority of DH riders are going to opt for the standard MX googles; however, there are some manufacturers that offer a pared-down and lighter weight version that is targeted to the MTB market.
+MTB goggles: The majority of DH riders are going to opt for the standard MX goggles; however, there are some manufacturers that offer a pared-down and lighter-weight version that is targeted to the MTB market.

-OTG Goggles: This type of goggle is designed to be worn over the prescription glasses and provide an option for riders who wear glasses to see clearly and who don’t want to purchase a pair of prescription glasses.
+OTG Goggles: This type of goggle is designed to be worn over prescription glasses and provides an option for riders who wear glasses to see clearly and who don’t want to purchase a pair of prescription glasses.